seeergiofdez/cabinet/README.md

 # Cabinet
-The Cabinet (formerly Sergio's Personal Cabinet).
+The Authority Cabinet (formerly Sergio's Personal Cabinet).
 A lightweight and static html5 page for posts and misc documentation.
 Hosts The Authority documentation, and XasPos.

 ## Serving
 Install npm dependencies: